danielhers/tupa/README.md

     python -m tupa exemple.txt -m models/ucca-bilstm-fr --lang fr python -m tupa beispiel.txt -m models/ucca-bilstm-de --lang de

+### Using BERT embeddings

+It's possible to use BERT embeddings instead of the standard not-context-aware embeddings.
+To use them pass the `--use-bert` argument in the relevant command and install the packages in  requirements.bert.txt:

+    python -m pip install -r requirements.bert.txt

+See the possible config options in `config.py` (relevant configs are with the prefix `bert`).

+### Using BERT embeddings: Multilingual training
+It's possible, when using the BERT embeddings, to train a multilingual model which can leverage cross-lingual transfer and improve results on low-resource languages.
+To train in the multilingual settings you need to:
+1) Use BERT embeddings by passing the `--use-bert` argument.
+2) Use the BERT multilingual model by passing the argument`--bert-model=bert-base-multilingual-cased`
+3) Pass the `--bert-multilingual=0` argument.
+4) Make sure the UCCA passages files have the `lang` property.
+See the script 'set_lang' in the package `semstr`.

 Author
 ------
 * Daniel Hershcovich: daniel.hershcovich@gmail.com